grain-lang/grain/stdlib/number.md

 isNaN : Number -> Bool
 ```

-Checks if a number contains the NaN value (Not A Number).
+Checks if a number is the float NaN value (Not A Number).
-Only boxed floating point numbers can contain NaN.

 Parameters: